Treatment for Lower Back Pain in Kirkland, WA

 Just about every person has suffered from low back pain at one time or another.
 In some situations, a bit of rest and relaxation is all that is needed to recover.
 However, there are several more concerning conditions that could lead to chronic low back pain, which requires professional treatment from Dr. Jung to relieve.

-If you are continually afflicted with pain in your low back, please contact Dr. Jung to schedule a personalized consultation with one of our experienced physicians.
-New patients may set up an appointment by calling our office in Kirkland at (425) 823-4000, or by simply submitting a request online through our secure form.
+If you are continually afflicted with pain in your low back, please contact Dr. Jung to schedule a personalized consultation.
+New patients may set up an appointment by calling our office in Kirkland at (425) 823-4000, or by simply submitting a request online today.

 Common Causes of Low Back Pain